+Pruitt Library, Napier Community Center and Family Resource Center

+Needed Resources: To be determined

+Section 4 Strategy

-Promote technology access and digital literacy training for all ages
+Promote technology access and

+digital literacy training for all ages

 Technology access and digital literacy are critical skills needed in today's society, regardless of age.
 From completing homework assignments to engaging in adult learning and job training programs to apply for jobs, the ability to access the internet and the knowledge of how to operate computer systems are prerequisites for success across all ages.
 While most schools have incorporated digital access and STEM programming, computer access is not wide spread throughout the community.
-According the residents needs assessment, only 47% of respondents stated they had access to a computer, with only 45% of residents having access to the internet outside of a cell phone.
-MDHA, in partnership with JobsPlus Nashville, offers digital literacy programming for adults.
+According the residents Needs Assessment, only 47% of respondents stated they had access to a computer, with only 45% of residents having access to the internet outside of a cell phone.
+MDHA, in partnership with Jobs Plus Nashville, offers digital literacy programming for adults.
 In addition, the ConnectHome initiative provides digital literacy training and access to computing devices.
-Through partnerships with local internet service providers, ConnectHome Nashville offers free to \$9.95 home Internet service, access to a free refurbished laptop and digital literacy training.
-In addition, institutional spaces in the community, like Pruitt Library, offer a computer lab and public broadband access.
-However, gaps remain in providing comprehensive digital literacy training to residents of all ages, and facilitating access to computers and affordable internet.
-This strategy provides mutil-generational projects to assist in addressing these gaps and partnering with self-sufficiency goals listed in Section A.
+Through partnerships with local internet service providers, ConnectHome Nashville is able to offer free or \$9.95 home Internet service, access to a free refurbished laptop and digital literacy training.
+In addition, institutional spaces in the community, like Pruitt Library, offer a computer lab and public Wi-Fi access.
+With that said, gaps remain in providing comprehensive digital literacy training to residents of all ages, and facilitating access to computers and affordable internet.
+This strategy provides multi-generational projects to assist in addressing these gaps, partnering such with self-sufficiency goals listed in a previous section.

 Metric: Percent of residents with a computing device other than a cell phone

+Current: 47%5-Year Goal: 60%

 Metric: Percent of residents with access to affordable internet, other than through a cell phone

+Current: 45%5-Year Goal: 60%

+Implementation Strategies

-D.4.1 Incorporate digital literacy training within youth development and job training curriculum
+4.1 Incorporate digital literacy training within youth development and job training curriculum

-This project calls for a partnership among community providers to incorporate digital literacy training with their current programming.
+This project calls for a partnership amongst community providers to incorporate digital literacy training with their current programming.
 From youth development providers, to job training and self-sufficiency, opportunities for digital literacy and computer access can be found across all spectrums.
 Through a partnership with the proposed coalition of providers, this topic would be evaluated for potential inclusion within all curriculum provided within the community.

+Implementation Lead: